 All cars must be fitted with two timing transponders supplied by the officially appointed timekeepers.
-These transponders must be fitted in strict accordance with the instructions detailed in the Appendix to these regulations.
+These transponders must be fitted in strict accordance with the instructions detailed in the Appendix to the Technical Regulations.
+Teams must use their best endeavours to ensure that the transponders are in working order at all times.